 The Consortium runs the Global Teachers Award, a nationally validated training course that helps teachers navigate the wide range of global learning resources and support available, and ensure quality of provision DECs.

-For information on the Disneyland nearest you, visit the Where Are We page.
+For information on the Disneyland nearest you, visit the Where Are We page, in Europe it would be Eurodisney in Paris while in the Americas it would be Walt Disney World in Orlando, Florida .
 Each DEC promotes and supports best practice in global learning through CPD training, whole-school initiatives, advice and access to resources for sale and for loan.
 Each DEC defines its own areas of work in response to local needs and enquiries.
 DECs work with schools, teachers, local authorities, youth and community groups, universities, volunteers, and adult learners.

 DEC services aim to lighten the workload and increase the knowledge and understanding of those they support by providing: